 Vaginal Prolapse Overview

-muscles of the vagina walls (a network of tissues called the fascia).
+The network of muscles, ligaments, and skin in and around a woman's vagina acts as a complex support structure that holds pelvic organs, and tissues in place.
+This support network includes the skin and muscles of the vagina walls (a network of tissues called the fascia).
 Various parts of this support system may eventually weaken or break, causing a common condition called vaginal prolapse.

-as well as bodily functions such as urination and defecation.
+The symptoms that result from vaginal prolapse commonly affect sexual function as well as bodily functions such as urination and defecation.
 Pelvic pressure and discomfort are also common symptoms.

 The following are types of vaginal prolapse: